marwahaha/quixot-js/autodoc.md

 retrieve all registered events and dispacthers

 **Kind**: static method of <code>[Event](#quixot.Event)</code>
+**Returns**: <code>Object</code> - containing 2 properties: events and dispatchers
 <a name="quixot.Event.appoint"></a>

 #### Event.appoint(callback, delay) ⇒ <code>Object</code>
 appoint a method.
-If the environment is browser the appointment will be done via "requestAnimationFrame". <br />For NodeJS, method "setImmediate" will be used, so the "id" property of the result will be an object.
+If the environment is browser the appointment will be done via "_raf". <br />For NodeJS, method "setImmediate" will be used, so the "id" property of the result will be an object.

 **Kind**: static method of <code>[Event](#quixot.Event)</code>
 **Returns**: <code>Object</code> - containing 2 properties: "type" => a string describing the used method for appointment (mozRequestAnimationFrame|setImmediate|setTimeout|nothing_found)and an "id" => the data return by the method. <br /> This can be used as parameter for  "dropAppoint".